Laytown: Laytown races

 Since 1868 Laytown has hosted a single annual horse racing meeting on its beach - one of only a couple on sand (held on the beach) race meetings run under official rules of racing in Europe.
 The BBC have made it the subject of a documentary, titled Racing the Tide, and have included passages in their Coast and Countryfile programmes.

 The horses used to run along the beach, make a U-turn and run back.
 The onlookers used to stand just feet away from them to watch the racing, with no barriers in between.

 In 1994 a terrible accident occurred when one of the horses became spooked by a small river stream on the course and bolted into the crowd.
 This caused panic amongst some of the other horses too.
 One jockey was taken to hospital, several people in the crowd were injured, and, tragically, three horses had to be put down because of the injuries they sustained.

 The races were abandoned for a few years and when they did restart, several safety measures had been put into practice.
 Barriers were constructed, the crowd were separated from the runners and now watch from a field next to the beach, the number of runners in each race was limited and the races were limited to much shorter distances with no turning round.

-Politics
+Governance

-The Laytown-Bettystown-Mornington-Julianstown area is governed locally by the Meath County Council.
-However, this area of east Meath is part of the Louth (Dáil constituency) constituency.
+It is part of the local electoral area and municipal district of Laytown–Bettystown on Meath County Council, and part of the Dáil constituency of Louth (Dáil constituency).